How much sleep are you getting?

 Three things to aim to do:

-Limit your caffeine intake during the day, nothing past 2p in the afternoon.
+Limit your caffeine intake during the day; nothing past 2p in the afternoon.

 How many sports and activities are you participating in?

-How much stress are you experiencing on a daily basis?
+How much stress are you experiencing daily?

 What are 5 things you see?